 - Comprehensive follow-up care.
 The Mayo Clinic care team closely monitors post-surgery healing and offers many services to assist your recovery, including speech and language pathologists who help with speaking and swallowing.

 The Larynx and Trachea Transplant Program is a national and international referral center for complex airway reconstruction procedures.

 The Department of Otolaryngology (ENT)/Head and Neck Surgery at Mayo Clinic provides a full range of medical and surgical services for people with head and neck disorders and diseases, including the most complex airway, voice and swallowing disorders.
 Your transplant will be done by a surgeon certified by the American Board of Otolaryngology – Head and Neck Surgery.

 Mayo Clinic doctors have extensive experience diagnosing and treating head and neck cancers, including very rare types.
 Your care team is prepared with the knowledge and resources to provide you with exactly the care you need.

-Mayo Clinic, which stretches across campuses in Rochester, Minnesota, Jacksonville, Florida, and Scottsdale, Arizona, is ranked among the U.S. News & World Report’s Best Hospitals for ear, nose and throat and cancer care.
+Mayo Clinic, which stretches across campuses in Rochester, Minnesota, in Jacksonville, Florida, and in Scottsdale/Phoenix, Arizona, is ranked among the U.S. News & World Report’s Best Hospitals for ear, nose and throat and cancer care.